bluenote-1577/phase-doc/docs/source/quick_start.rst

 Basic run
 ---------
-If you have `rust <http://www.python.org/>`_ installed (version > 1.63) and basic linux dependencies present, the following should work.
+If you have `rust <https://www.rust-lang.org/tools/install>`_ installed (version > 1.60), basic linux commands present (gcc, g++, cmake), and are running linux, the following should work.
+Otherwise, check the github repository for more instructions.

 .. code-block:: sh